k00mi/gitaly/design/README.md

 1. Someone distributes a git committed file at GitLab.com and offers access through the API
 1. This file is requested by multiple people at roughly the same time (Hackers News effect - AKA slashdot effect)
 1. We see increased load in the workers
-1. Concidently we see high IO wait
+1. Coincidently we see high IO wait
 1. We detect hundreds of `git cat-file blob` processes running on the affected workers.
 1. GitLab.com is effectively down.